OpenRefine/OpenRefine/docs/docs/manual/starting.md

 ### Naming projects

 You may have multiple projects from the same dataset, or multiple versions from sharing a project with another person.
-OpenRefine automatically generates a project name from the imported file, or <span class="menuItems">clipboard</span> when you use Clipboard importing.
+OpenRefine automatically generates a project name from the imported file, or “clipboard” when you use <span class="menuItems">Clipboard</span> importing.
 Project names don’t have to be unique, so OpenRefine will create many projects with the same name unless you intervene.

 You can name a project when you create it or import it, and you can rename a project by opening it and clicking on the project name at the top of the screen.

 ### Autosaving

-OpenRefine saves all of your actions (everything you can see in the <span class="menuItems">Undo/Redo</span> panel).
+OpenRefine [saves all of your actions](running#history-undoredo) (everything you can see in the <span class="menuItems">Undo/Redo</span> panel).
 That includes flagging and starring rows.

 It doesn’t, however, save your facets, filters, or any kind of view you may have in place while you work.
 This includes the number of rows showing, whether you are showing your data as rows or records, and any sorting or column collapsing you may have done.
 A good rule of thumb is: if it’s not showing in <span class="menuItems">Undo/Redo</span>, you will lose it when you leave the project workspace.